 Our coast and estuaries play an important role in the binding of the world’s biological carbon (or green carbon), with more than half being captured by marine living organisms (hence it is called blue carbon).
 With such an important carbon fixing resource on our doorstep, it is important that we restore and maintain healthy marine ecosystems.
 For further details please read the full blue carbon report.

 - On foot: There is waymarked trail around the estuary.
-A leaflet is available for sale from local tourist information centres or free as one of our downloadable walks.
-(Completing the trail involves a crossing on the seasonal ferry service).
+A leaflet is available for sale from local tourist information centres.

 - River cruisers: None – the river is too shallow.